 Once the pieces are cut from the large slab, those pieces are forwarded to a CNC machine and with the help of a vacuum lifting system, the granite countertop pieces are then fabricated.

 Once the holes are cut in the granite the edge is shaped by the CNC machine before the countertop is taken to final polish.
 There are a variety of stone edges to choose from, but the versatile CNC machine can produce any edge you select.
-For more information on the variety of edges, please see our article.

 Strengthening the Stone